UrbanDip Bathing Water Quality Trial at Dún Laoghaire Baths

 The project, known as UrbanDip, is testing a prototype near real-time bathing water quality sampler alongside an artificial intelligence–powered pollution forecasting tool at Dún Laoghaire Baths.
 The prototype is installed on site and will operate alongside the existing regulatory bathing water quality sampling programme.

 If the trial proves successful, UrbanDip could provide additional timely information to support informed decision-making around safe swimming and other recreational water activities.
 Through regular automated testing and predictive analytics, the system aims to identify swim‑friendly conditions more accurately and may help increase the number of known safe swimming days each year.
+Please note: As this is a research and validation exercise, results will not be made publicly available.

 While regulatory bathing water sampling will continue to be the primary source of official water quality results, the UrbanDip system has the potential to complement this data by offering more frequent insights.